 Meetings and Calendars¶

 Regular meetings are a vital part of making sure all the teams are kept informed and consulted during the release process.
-To view those meetings in your calendar you need to subscribe/be added to the following calendars:
+To view those meetings in your calendar you need to subscribe/be added to the following calendar:

 If you join a calendar and it’s blank, you may need to delete it and get a calendar invitation from an existing subscriber